-- when a cable system must carry a broadcast station or obtain retransmission consent to carry a broadcast station; - the provision of channel capacity to unaffiliated commercial leased access programmers; - limitations on the ability to enter into exclusive agreements with multiple dwelling unit complexes and control inside wiring; - the provision of high-speed Internet service, including the likelihood of net neutrality rules; - the provision of voice communications; - cable franchise renewals and transfers: - equal employment opportunity, emergency alert systems, disability access, technical standards, marketing practices, customer service, and consumer protection.
+- when a cable system must carry a particular broadcast station and when it must first obtain retransmission consent to carry a broadcast station; - the provision of channel capacity to unaffiliated commercial leased access programmers; - · limitations on the ability to enter into exclusive agreements with multiple dwelling unit complexes and control Charter's inside wiring; - the provision of high-speed Internet service, including net neutrality rules; - the provision of voice communications; - cable franchise renewals and transfers; - equal employment opportunity, emergency alert systems, disability access, technical standards, marketing practices, customer service, and consumer protection; and - approval for mergers and acquisitions often accompanied by the imposition of restrictions and requirements on an applicant's business in order to secure approval of the proposed transaction.

 Additionally, many aspects of these laws and regulations are currently the subject of judicial proceedings and administrative or legislative proposals.
 There are also ongoing efforts to amend or expand the federal, state, and local regulation of some of the services offered over Charter's cable systems, which may compound the regulatory risks it already faces, and proposals that might make it easier for its employees to unionize.
-Some states are considering adopting energy efficiency regulations governing the operation of equipment (such as broadband moderns) that Charter uses to deliver Internet services, which could constrain innovation in broadband services and equipment.
-Congress is considering whether to rewrite the entire Communications Act of 1934, as amended, to account for changes in the communications marketplace.
+Some states are considering adopting energy efficiency regulations governing the operation of equipment (such as broadband modems) that Charter uses to deliver Internet services, which could constrain innovation in broadband services and equipment.
+Congress is considering whether to rewrite the entire Communications Act of 1934, as amended (the Communications Act) to account for changes in the communications marketplace.
 Congress and various federal agencies are also considering more focused changes, such as new privacy restrictions and new restrictions on the use of personal and profiling information for behavioral advertising.
 In response to recent global data breaches, malicious activity and cyber threats, as well as the general increasing concerns regarding the protection of consumers' personal information, Congress is considering the adoption of new data security and cybersecurity legislation that could result in additional network and information security requirements for Charter's business.
 These new laws, as well as existing legal and regulatory obligations, could affect Charter's operations and require significant expenditures.
+In addition, federal, state and local regulators could impose additional regulatory conditions in connection with their review of the Comcast Transactions that could affect Charter's operations.